megavaz/CNN-DMSP-generation/README.md

 Run "python prediction.py --help" to check how to use it.

-In case of any questions contact me on fruitpizza49@gmail.com
+In case of any questions contact me on nechaev.dv@phystech.edu